Rjrtgarcia/ConsultEaseFinV/docs/user_manual.md

 - Press F5 to toggle the on-screen keyboard if needed
 - The system may require a restart
 - Check system logs for any error messages
+- If transitions between screens are not working properly, try restarting the application
+- If the consultation panel is not refreshing, check the auto-refresh timer settings

 #### Faculty Desk Unit Display Issues
 - Check the power connection